whitfijs-jw/Volvo240-DigitalDash/README.md

 - i2c IO expander for warning lights
 - Raspberry Pi daughter board to read various sensors.
 - DC/DC power supply for screen, pi and sensor supplies, if necessary
+- Cheap USB GPS for speedometer and heading (leaving the original speedo behind the dash?
+Not planning on implementing a validated odometer)

 Current parts (mainly driven by availability):
 - MCP3208 for ADC inputs